avalentino/cdse-sandbox/README.rst

 cdse-sandbox
 ============

-CDSE examples and experimental scripts.
+Examples and experimental scripts showing how to query and download data from the Copernicus Data Space Ecosystem (CDSE).

 Use cases
 ---------